 A prenatal massage is similar to a typical massage, except that the practitioner will resist adding pressure to some places and may use special positions to keep the mother relaxed and healthy.
+You can also read more about amazing health benefits of practicing prenatal yoga regularly in this article.
 Instead of sitting face-down for the remainder of the session, you will be on your side or in a semi-reclined position, preventing blood supply from being disrupted by placing pressure on the abdomen.

 The doctor can stop using deep pressure on the belly and legs during a prenatal massage in Singapore.
 If you have blood clots, gentle pressure can be used; however, deep pressure on the legs may cause complications.